Villager Football Club: Notable members

+Villager School Sevens

+In 1969, John Gainsford and Dave Stewart founded Villager School Sevens.
+Their aim was to give schoolboys, playing their last game in their school jerseys, a stimulating outing that encourages those who are not going to university, to join rugby clubs and continue in the true spirit of rugby.
+The tournament still runs every year in September.

 Club honours

 Since 1925 Villager FC have won either the Grand Challenge Cup or Western Province Super League A title 13 times.

 The following refers to competitions that the club won between 1925 and 2001:

 In 2017 the club was promoted to the Super League A. Struggling in the A league the club got demoted in 2015 and after a rebuilding process has been promoted once again to Super League A in 2017.